 Eagle's Nest: Our full report

-Although all of these are interesting and original rooms; several stand out for special mention:
+Although all the chalets are unique, three stand out for special mention:

-- The Desert Vista backs onto the rock of the mountain, and has a double and a single bed, and a small, open-plan lounge area and a private terrace.
+- Desert Vista backs onto the rock of the mountain, and has a double and a single bed, a small, open-plan lounge area and a private terrace.

-- The Rock is built slightly higher than many of the rest, up a steep path.
-It has a very large rock in the middle of the room, and a double and a single bed, a lovely terrace, the usual en suite bathroom and an open plan lounge area.
+- The Rock is built higher on the mountain side than the rest of the chalets, up a steep path.
+Along with a very large rock in the middle of the room, there’s a double and a single bed, an open-plan lounge area, an usual en-suite bathroom and a lovely terrace,.

-Activities on offer at Klein Aus Vista include scenic drives, sundowners and self guided walks.
-Many self-drive visitors use Eagle's Nest as a base from which to visit the coastal town of Ludertiz and the ghost town on Kolmanskop - without staying in Luderitz town itself.
+Activities at Klein-Aus Vista include scenic drives, sundowners, mountain biking and several self-guided walks.
+(Note that we don’t recommend attempting the walking trails in reverse as the signs aren’t the easiest to see when walking the ‘wrong’ way; as we found from experience, it is very easy to get lost.)
+Many self-drive visitors use Eagle's Nest as a base from which to visit the area’s feral horses, the coastal town of Lüderitz and the ghost town of Kolmanskop - without staying in Lüderitz itself.

-Our viewKlein Aus Vista's Eagle's Nest offers some stunning scenery, really great walking and original, well-designed chalets.
-Although self-catering, the breakfast and braai packs make meals here very easy and are a real hit with most of our travellers – who find eating here quite a fun part of their visit.
+Klein-Aus Vista's Eagle's Nest offers some stunning scenery, really great walking and original, well-designed chalets.
+The breakfast and braai packs make meals very easy and are a real hit with most of our travellers – who find self-catering here quite a fun part of their visit.
 We highly recommend this quirky little place.

 Food & drink